gammapy/gammapy/docs/background/energy_offset_array.rst

 EnergyOffset Array
 ==================

 The `~gammapy.background.EnergyOffsetArray` class represents a 2D array *(energy,offset)* that is filled with an eventlist.
 For a set of observations, by giving an energy binning and an offset binning, you fill the events in this histogram.

-Four Crab observations are located in the ``gammapy-extra`` repository as
+Four Crab observations are located in the ``gammapy-extra`` repository as examples:
-examples:
 `hess_events_simulated_023523.fits`_ , `hess_events_simulated_023526.fits`_ , `hess_events_simulated_023559.fits`_ and `hess_events_simulated_023592.fits`_

-An example script of how to fill this Array from these four observations and plots the result is given in the ``examples`` directory:
+An example script of how to fill this array from these four observations and plots the result is given in the ``examples`` directory:
 :download:`example_energy_offset_array.py <../../examples/example_energy_offset_array.py>`

 .. plot:: ../examples/example_energy_offset_array.py